jakearchibald/idb/README.md

   await db.put('favourite-number', 7, 'Jen');
   // This fails at compile time, as the 'favourite-number' store expects a number. await db.put('favourite-number', 'Twelve', 'Jake');

+  // Auto incrementing primary keys are handled - you don't have to specify it
+  // when writing to the database, but it will always be there when you read! await db.put('autoIncrementingStore', { name: 'Whatever' });
+  const value = db.get('autoIncrementingStore', 1);
+  if (value) {
+    // value is guaranteed to have an id property containing a number }
 }
 ```